vsergeev/luaradio/new-to-sdr.md

 A great way to further develop radio fundamentals is to become an amateur radio operator.
-Amateur radio is the hobby of making radio contacts, experimenting with radio hardware and antennas, and for some, providing backup communications in the case of an emergency that compromises local infrastructure.
+Amateur radio is the hobby of making radio contacts, experimenting with radio hardware and antennas, and for some, providing backup communications in case of an emergency that compromises local infrastructure.

 Portions throughout the RF spectrum have been set aside by international agreements expressly for amateur radio use.
 An amateur radio license grants the